-Just so you can see the difference the Noom diet plan has made for me, here is a Noom before and after picture.
+Just so you can see the difference the Noom diet plan has made for me, here are two Noom before and after pictures.
 When I first saw the picture of me on the left, I hated how I looked.
 This was shortly before I signed up for Noom.

 The photo on the right was taken about six months later.
 Like I said, I haven’t lost that much weight all together.
 But thanks to riding my Peloton bike daily and just better overall eating, I can really see a difference in how I look.

 But my Noom before and after is about more than just how I look.

 What are Noom psych tricks?
 Well, I call them Noom-ism and they have helped me to acquire new tools towards healthier eating.
 These will help me to continue to maintain my weight loss in the new year.